PantheraDigital/DnD-WebScraper/README.md

 <br><br>

 ## DnDWebScrape-Races(v2)
-Old version.
 Code includes notes and commented out sections that were used for testing (not cleaned up).
+Follows a diffeent structure for reading data from web page than the structure found in the final vesion as well as slight differences in the formatting of the output text.